 If USCIS granted or is deciding on your U status, travel will require you to visit a U.S. consulate for a return visa -- which could be denied.

-Who qualifies, and how to prove it within the application process.
+Who qualifies for derivative U status, and how to prove it within the application process and eventually obtain a green card.

-If you have received a U visa as a victim of a serious crime assisting law enforcement, you might be able to adjust your status to “permanent resident” (and receive your green card) after three years of continuous presence in the United States.
+If you received a U visa as a victim of a serious crime assisting law enforcement, you might be able to obtain permanent residence after three years' continuous U.S. presence.